Marfan Foundation Camps

 Now, children with Marfan and related disorders can have a camp experience in an environment that is safe for them.
 It also enables them to create connections with other kids who are just like them and form meaningful bonds that can last a lifetime.

-Marfan Family Camp offers programming for children, teens ages 5 to 18, and their family.
+Camp Victory for Families offers programming for children, teens ages 5 to 18, and their family.
 It features traditional summer camp activities, such as archery and paddleboats, arts and crafts, mini-golf and swimming, as well as other standard camp activities that are modified so that all can participate.
 Parents have the opportunity to get involved in activities with their children and participate in professionally-led support groups.

 Both Marfan camps includes accommodations and all meals.
 A Marfan-knowledgeable nurse is onsite throughout.